separation at the silicon, separation at the foundation

 Strict isolation

-The underlying software foundation preserves strict isolation between the different security functions and user-facing operating systems.
-Since the compute resources and peripherals are assigned at runtime, a guest does not have access to another guest’s resources.
-LynxSecure by itself does not have access to the guest operating system.
+The underlying software foundation preserves strict isolation between security functions and user-facing operating systems.
+Since the compute resources and peripherals are assigned at runtime, a guest cannot access another guest’s resources.
+LynxSecure, by itself, does not have access to the guest operating system.